Searchresults

 Presentations, be they individual or in group, are a good way to assess the students’ language skills in combination with their knowledge, understanding and application.
 Read up on some tips here!

-What is the “Presentation” Assessment Method?A presentation allows individual students or a group of students to present a …
+What is the “Presentation” Assessment Method?A presentation allows individual students or a group of students to …

 Read more -